FATE ONE: A Prophecy

 “Yes, a welcome monument to their persistence annihilation would be, but the greatest expression towards their existence."

 Where he stood, cloaked in simple darkened cloth and stole, she rose in elegant dress; her form covered in ornate decor of bronze, and a circlet with six wings empowered her brow.
-Her hair cascaded behind her like a billowing crimson cloud, holding her own storm within.
+Her hair cascaded behind her like a billowing crimson cloud, holding back her own storm within.
 She glared down, robbing his form of light with her closed distance.
-But as one who already bathed in darkness, being cast in hers left little effect.
+But as one already bathed in darkness, being cast in hers left little effect.

 Another bolt of lightning dressed them both in its blinding light, though neither found faze by its booming thunder.
 The rolling shudder lasted long enough for the silent woman to finally find her voice, tinged in a thin veneer of fury.